Betsy Ross: Personal life

 Certificate of the American Flag House and Betsy Ross Memorial Association, issued 1912; at left and right vignettes of the Betsy Ross House and with the then current grave site of Betsy Ross.

 While Griscom was apprenticed to upholsterer William Webster, she met John Ross, a nephew of George Ross Jr, a signer of the United States Declaration of Independence.
 John's parents were Sarah Leach and the Rev. Aeneas Ross, a Church of England (later Episcopal) priest and assistant rector at the historic city parish of Christ Church.
 Griscom and Ross eloped in 1773, marrying at Hugg's Tavern in Gloucester City, New Jersey.

 The marriage caused a split from her Griscom family and meant her expulsion from the Quaker congregation.
-The young couple soon started their own upholstery business and later joined Christ Church, where their fellow congregants occasionally included visiting colony of Virginia militia regimental commander, colonel, and soon-to-be-general George Washington (of the newly organized Continental Army) and his family from their home Anglican parish of Christ Church in Alexandria, Virginia, near his Mount Vernon estate on the Potomac River, along with many other visiting notaries and delegates in future years to the soon-to-be-convened Continental Congress and the political/military leadership of the colonial rebellion.
+Before his marriage to Betsy, John Ross established his upholder's shop business in February 1773, as advertised in the Pennsylvania Gazette on February 24, 1773.
+Betsy joined John in the upholstery business and later joined Christ Church, where their fellow congregants occasionally included visiting colony of Virginia militia regimental commander, colonel, and soon-to-be-general George Washington (of the newly organized Continental Army) and his family from their home Anglican parish of Christ Church in Alexandria, Virginia, near his Mount Vernon estate on the Potomac River, along with many other visiting notaries and delegates in future years to the soon-to-be-convened Continental Congress and the political/military leadership of the colonial rebellion.
 Betsy and John Ross had no children.

 The American Revolutionary War broke out when the Rosses had been married for two years.
 As a member of the local Pennsylvania Provincial Militia and its units from the city of Philadelphia, John Ross was assigned to guard munitions.
 He died in 1775.
 According to one legend, he was killed by a gunpowder explosion, but family sources provide doubts about this claim.
+John Ross is listed as dying 'fever' and was buried Jan.
+21, 1776 at Christ Church in Philadelphia.
 The 24-year-old Elizabeth ("Betsy") continued working in the upholstery business repairing uniforms and making tents, blankets, and stuffed paper tube cartridges with musket balls for prepared packaged ammunition in 1779 for the Continental Army.